AshminAntony/AshminAntony.github.io/README.md

 Start Bootstrap was created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).

+## Credit

+This Repo is cloned from [zume2020](https://github.com/zume2020/sumithran-resume).

 ## License

-Code released under the [MIT](https://github.com/zume2020/sumithran-resume/LICENSE) license.
+Code released under the [MIT](https://github.com/AshminAntony/ashminantony.github.io/blob/master/LICENSE) license.